 - Where physically in the community can your brand appear to help?

-This is a change in behavioral and consumption habits and therefore opens up an opportunity for brands to create new habits that favor them.
+This represents a change in behavior and consumption habits and therefore opens an opportunity for brands to create new habits that favor them.

-The best way to influence the consumer now is through empathy and helping him to spend this crisis with dignity, entertainment and relaxation.
+The best way to influence the consumer now is through empathy and helping them through this crisis with dignity, entertainment and relaxation.

-While these are very uncertain moments, be sure to think that behind each device are people who are waiting for a message of motivation and optimisty to help them cope with this emergency.
-Your brand can today more than ever be an ally to meet the needs of its customers, therefore, being a utility brand in COVID times is:
+Although these are very uncertain moments, do not stop thinking that behind each device there are people who are waiting for a motivational and optimistic message to help them cope with this emergency.
+Your brand can today more than ever be an ally to meet the needs of your customers, therefore, being a useful brand in times of COVID-19 is:

-- Adapt the current strategy with the new customer journey and formulate solutions that attack the new needs of its customers.
+- Adapt the current strategy with the new customer journey and formulate solutions that attack the new needs of your customers.

-- Keep an eye on your primary business goal.
-It is an ideal time to create new ways of doing business, digitizing your operation and even creating social responsibility programs.
+- Do not lose sight of your primary business objective.
+It is an ideal time to create new ways of doing business, digitize your operation and even create social responsibility programs.

-- Think locally and support your community with the help your product or service can give.
+- Think local and support your community with the help that your product or service can give.